-A stop and reverse order, sometimes called an SAR, is a type of stop loss order that exits the current trade you're involved in and either simultaneously or immediately thereafter enters a new trade in the opposite direction.
+A stop and reverse order, sometimes called a SAR, is a type of stop-loss order that exits the current trade you're involved in and either simultaneously or immediately thereafter enters a new trade in the opposite direction.
 Stop and reverse orders combine elements of trade management and risk management, and they're used in place of regular stop loss orders when possible.
 They're not always available, but you can achieve the same end result in other ways when necessary.

 The Purpose of a Stop Loss Order